wingkeet/ask/README.md

 ### Getting Started
 Here is a complete working program to demonstrate how to use the `ask` module.
 Call the `ask` function with an array of strings followed by an `options` object.
-The `ask` function returns a promise that resolves to an integer indicating the zero-based answer.
+The `ask` function returns a Promise that resolves to an integer indicating the zero-based answer.

 ```